ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 The Congress shall have power to . . . promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries; --The United States Constitution

 Couple these two passages together, and one has the moral premise of Artistic Entrepreneurship & Technology.
-Every student ought be given the tools to create new ventures--to protect their intellectual property, and to pursue and profit from their dreams on their "Hero's Journey" into entrepreneurship.
-For it is along that journey that the long-term "wealth of nations" is generated.
+Every student ought be given the tools to create new ventures--to protect their intellectual property, and to pursue and profit from their dreams on their "Hero's Odyssey" into entrepreneurship.
+For it is along that odyssey that the long-term "wealth of nations" is generated.

 Make your passion your profession.